Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

 * updated: Indicates when this version of the certificate was updated.

 ### Certificate Client:
 The Certificate client performs the interactions with the Azure Key Vault service for getting, setting, updating, deleting, and listing certificates and their versions.
-An asynchronous and synchronous, CertificateClient, client exists in the SDK allowing for selection of a client based on an application's use case.
+An asynchronous and synchronous CertificateClient exists in the SDK allowing for selection of a client based on an application's use case.
 Once you've initialized a CertificateClient, you can interact with the primary resource types in Key Vault.

 ## Examples
 The following section provides several code snippets using the above created `certificate_client`, covering some of the most common Azure Key Vault Certificate service related tasks, including: